 Q: Why can’t I register for a ticket?
 The system won’t let me reserve a ticket.

-If the time you trying to reserve shows it is SOLD OUT, that means we have reached capacity for that time slot.
+A: If the time you trying to reserve shows it is SOLD OUT, that means we have reached capacity for that time slot.
 Please select another day and time that works for your family.
 We appreciate your patience during our limited-capacity reopening.
+Members, please log into your account to access your member benefits.

 Q: What are your new business hours?